Sharks Are Older Than Trees, So Why Are We Wiping Them Out?

 If you’re not already fully on Team Shark, let me introduce you to a few species you’ll probably fall in love with:

-• Whale Shark: Gentle giant the size of a school bus.
-Filter feeder.
-Hangs out in warm waters looking majestic.
+Whale Shark: Gentle giant the size of a school bus.
+Filter feeder who hangs out in warm waters looking majestic.

-• Thresher Shark: Uses its giant tail to stun prey.
+Thresher Shark: Uses its giant tail to stun prey.
 A whip-slapper of the deep.
+Wee-cha!
+(You don’t even want to know how long I just took trying to figure out how to spell a whip sound).

-• Goblin Shark: Okay, hear me out…it’s ugly, yes.
-But it’s like the underdog of evolution.
-I kind of love it.
+Goblin Shark: Okay, hear me out…it’s ugly, yes.
+But it’s like the underdog of evolution and I kind of love it.
+So ugly it’s cute?

 Shark Facts You’ll Want to Drop at Parties

-• A group of sharks is called a shiver…which feels deeply correct.
+A group of sharks is called a shiver…which feels deeply right.

 If there’s one thing I want you to walk away with, it’s this: